-By Frédéric de Kemmeter – Railway signalling and freelance copywriter
+By Frédéric de Kemmeter – Railway signalling and freelance copywriter- Suscribe my blog

 22/11/21 – Japan’s East Japan Railway Co.
 (JR East) on Monday launched onboard “office cars” on certain Shinkansen bullet trains on lines connecting Tokyo and the country’s northern and central parts to meet the growing demand for telework amid the COVID-19 pandemic.
 Without additional charge, the new service allows passengers to talk on the phone and participate in online meetings from…